 Our list has more than enough places to visit in Athens in 3 days, you could probably stay in the city for a week without getting bored!

 Need a place quick?
-Here’s the best neighbourhood in Athens:
+Here’s the best neighborhood in Athens:

 - Visit the Technopolis (former gas works) where you can catch outdoor shows, concerts, exhibitions and pop-up galleries